square/wire/docs/wire_grpc.md

     // `blocking` to generate blocking APIs callable by Java and Kotlin. rpcCallStyle = 'suspending'
     // Server only
-    // True for emitted services to implement one interface per RPC. singleMethodServices = false
+    // True for emitted services to generate one interface per RPC. singleMethodServices = false
   }
 }